clj-commons/ring-gzip-middleware/README.md

 ### Installation

-Add `[amalloy/ring-gzip-middleware "0.1.3"]` to your Leingingen dependencies.
+Add `[amalloy/ring-gzip-middleware "0.1.3"]` to your Leiningen dependencies.

 ### Compression of seq bodies

 In JDK versions <=6, [`java.util.zip.GZIPOutputStream.flush()` does not actually flush data compressed so far](http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4813885), which means that every gzip response must be complete before any bytes hit the wire.
 While of marginal importance when compressing static files and other resources that are consumed in an all-or-nothing manner (i.e. virtually everything that is sent in a Ring response), lazy sequences are impacted negatively by this.
 In particular, long-polling or server-sent event responses backed by lazy sequences, when gzipped under <=JDK6, must be fully consumed before the client receives any data at all.